Indexing Guide

 Overview

-Discover has the ability to perform indexing of network file shares.
+Discover can perform indexing of network file shares.
 To accomplish this, Gimmal has linked the powerful dtSearch indexing engine with the File Agent.
 Although indexing does require additional resources in terms of disk space and processor capacity on the Agent device, it can dramatically improve the performance of Discover Data Governance policies and eDiscovery searches.

 If you plan to implement Discover indexing, this document can guide you through the process by providing more detail about the following topics: